MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-CustomNudgeAssignment.md

 ```

 ### -StartTime
-The StartTime parameter specifies the date when the nudge is first shown to the user.
+The StartTime parameter specifies the date when the Custom Nudge is first shown to the user.

 ```yaml
 Type: String